tbowmo/node-red-small-timer/README.md

 All the above numbers will represent the number of minutes since midnight on the day the event happens, except for nextStart and nextEnd, which will indicate the number of minutes until the next event.

 The debug object can be extended with new properties in future releases that might not be fully described here.

+# Origin
+SmallTimer was originally inspired by [BigTimer](https://tech.scargill.net/big-timer/), which, in my opinion, has a somewhat overwhelming editor UI with numerous checkboxes.
+This inspired the creation of SmallTimer, aiming for a simpler approach to the editor UI.
+SmallTimer is a complete rewrite from scratch, utilizing modern TypeScript and unit tests to ensure the core functionality works during development.